seahorce-scidac/REMORA/Docs/sphinx_doc/Visualization.rst

 Visualization
 =============

-By default, ROMSX currently generates plotfile in the native AMReX format, but they can also be written in HDF5 or NetCDF.
+By default, REMORA currently generates plotfile in the native AMReX format, but they can also be written in HDF5 or NetCDF.

 There are several visualization tools that can be used for AMReX plotfiles, specifically